Cleaning a Coffee Pot: Vinegar vs. Descaling Solution

 - Repeat the brewing process with clean water until the water in your coffee pot is clear.

-Molly Maid Can Keep Your Kitchen Clean
+Professional Services from Molly Maid Can Keep Your Kitchen Clean

 Descaling and cleaning a coffee pot is only one of many tasks that should be on your kitchen cleaning to-do list.
 If you want to learn how to clean your other kitchen appliances, use our helpful appliance cleaning guide, and when you need help getting it all done, call on Molly Maid!
 Our kitchen cleaning services are designed to take a load off your shoulders, so you have more time for friends and family and enjoying great cups of coffee!